theory-amsterdam/website-theory-amsterdam/README.md

 git clone git@github.com:theory-amsterdam/website-theory-amsterdam.git
 ```

-3. It's done.
-Just start Hugo server to see it live locally at http://localhost:1313/ (or at whatever the hugo server tells you)!
+3. Start Hugo server to see the site live locally at http://localhost:1313/ (or at whatever the hugo server tells you)!

 ```bash
 cd website-theory-amsterdam
 hugo server
 ```

+4. Edit the [markdown source files](https://wowchemy.com/docs/content/writing-markdown-latex/) with ending .md in the [/content/](https://github.com/theory-amsterdam/website-theory-amsterdam/tree/main/content) subdirectory to make changes to the site.
+As long as the hugo server is running, your changes should be visible immediately at http://localhost:1313/.

+5. Using a suitable editor like [Atom](https://atom.io/) allows to easily search across all source files, and will help finding the correct file to edit if you want to make specific changes.

+6. Add new researchers by duplicating a similar subfolder in [/content/authos/](https://github.com/theory-amsterdam/website-theory-amsterdam/tree/main/content/authors) and adjusting the .md content and replacing the avatar picture.

-4. When you are happy with the result, commit the changes to the master branch.
+7. When you are happy with the result, commit the changes to the master branch.
 The site is then automatically deployed to https://theory-amsterdam.netlify.app/ and accessible under https://theory.amsterdam .

 ## Troubleshooting

-This [information] might be useful.
-Sometimes, you might have to dele Hugo's default cache folder.
+This [information](https://wowchemy.com/docs/hugo-tutorials/troubleshooting/) might be useful.
+Sometimes, you might have to [delete Hugo's default cache folder](https://wowchemy.com/docs/hugo-tutorials/troubleshooting/#error-failed-to-resolve-output-format).

+For more information, try the search function on the [wowchemy webiste](https://wowchemy.com/).